smyachenkov/blog/content/posts/kotlin-static analysis-tools.md

 tags: [programming, kotlin]
 ---

 [Kotlin](https://kotlinlang.org/) did an amazing job saving and including into its scope most of all valuable Java libraries, frameworks, and tools.
-But there is one type of a tool that can't be easily imported and reused — [static code analyzers](https://wikipedia.org/wiki/Static_program_analysis).
-Java developers implemented a lot of tools for code analysis, if you worked with Java you might be familiar with some of the following projects: [PMD](https://pmd.github.io/), [checkstyle](http://checkstyle.sourceforge.net/), [findbugs](http://findbugs.sourceforge.net/), [spotbugs](https://spotbugs.github.io/), etc. Sadly, those projeсts cannot be reused for different languages with different syntax and rules, such as Kotlin.
+But there is one type of tool that can't be easily imported and reused — [static code analyzers](https://wikipedia.org/wiki/Static_program_analysis).
+Java developers have implemented a lot of tools for code analysis, therefore, if you have worked with Java you might be familiar with some of the following projects: [PMD](https://pmd.github.io/), [checkstyle](http://checkstyle.sourceforge.net/), [findbugs](http://findbugs.sourceforge.net/), [spotbugs](https://spotbugs.github.io/), etc. Sadly, these projeсts cannot be reused in other languages with different syntax and rules, such as Kotlin.

 ## Why do we need static analyzers

-JetBrains Team suggests to use built-in inspections and rules in IntelliJ IDEA, but relying only on an IDE is not enough.
+JetBrains Team suggests using built-in inspections and rules in IntelliJ IDEA, but relying only on an IDE is not enough.
 It might be sufficient for very small projects with a single contributor, but it's definitely not enough for huge projects that require teamwork and multiple contributors.
-Your team members are not perfect and can forget to fix inspection or leave it intentionally because they don't want to spend time on it.
-For those reasons we need tools that can be triggered on a build and fail pipelines, protecting your project codebase from bugged and unreadable code.
+Your team members are not perfect and can forget to fix inspection or ignore it intentionally because they don't want to spend time on it.
+For these reasons we need tools that can be triggered on a build and fail pipelines to protect your project codebase from bugged and unreadable code.

 ![DevOps Cycle](/images/3_kotlin_static_analysis_tools/devops_cycle.png)

-In the CI/CD cycle, static analyzers are located in the TEST stage and check, if new builds have errors, vulnerabilities, or if the number of code smells or potential bugs exceeds some threshold.
+In the CI/CD cycle, static analyzers are located in the TEST stage and check if new builds have errors, vulnerabilities, or if the number of code smells or potential bugs exceed some threshold.

 In this post, I will take a look at popular tools for code analysis and implement custom rules for them.